Jamesreinhardt222/comm-documentation-assignment/docs/App_integration.md

 <br />
 <br />

-Your all done!
+6.Your all done!
 The app will now appear in your left sidebar.

 ![zoom sidebar](https://github.com/Jamesreinhardt222/comm-documentation-assignment/blob/gh-pages/assets/images/zoom_sidebar.png?raw=trua)